 - No harsh chemicals

 - Might not suit dry skin.

-If you want visible results, this product claims to give it in just three days.
+If you want visible, long-lasting results, this product claims to give it in just three days.
 The La Roche-Posay Effaclar Duo Acne Treatment is a widely used OTC product for acne control.
-It is an oil-free formula that contains micro-exfoliating LHA (Lipo-Hydroxy Acid) and benzoyl peroxide that go deep inside the skin pores and clear blackheads and whiteheads.
-It is suitable for all skin types, including sensitive skin.
+This clinically backed skincare has an oil-free formula that contains micro-exfoliating LHA (Lipo-Hydroxy Acid) and antibiotic medication benzoyl peroxide that go deep inside the skin pores and clear blackheads and whiteheads.
+This dermatologist-tested formula is suitable for all skin types, including sensitive skin.

 - Dermatologist tested

 - Fast absorbing

 This is an extremely effective spot treatment that targets deep-rooted acne.
 The Proactive Emergency Blemish Relief contains prescription-grade (5%) micro-crystal benzoyl peroxide.
 You have to apply a thin layer of the product to the affected area.
 It helps to absorb excess oil, clean the skin pore, reduce acne inflammation, and prevent blemishes.
 Click here to check out this YouTuber’s unbiased review.